 Hawkins, R. and Towell R. (2015) Practicing French Grammar, 4th edition, Oxford: Routledge.

 Hervey, S. and Higgins, I. (2002) Thinking French Translation: a course in translation method: French-English, second edition.
 Oxford: Routledge.

 Vinay, J.-P. and Darbelnet, J. (2013) Stylistique Comparée du Français et de l' anglais.
 Paris: Didier.

 On successfully completing the module students will be able to:

-8.5 Analysed and gained a deeper understanding of concepts (both linguistic and cultural), and the relation between such concepts, in both French and English;
+- Analyse and demonstrate a deep and cogent understanding of topics related to language and cultural studies, and the complex inter-relationships between such topics, in both French and English;